microsoft/presidio/docs/development.md

 1. If deploying from a private registry, verify that Kubernetes has access to the [Docker Registry](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-aks).

-2. If using a Kubernetes secert to manage the registry authentication, make sure it is registered under 'presidio' namespace
+2. If using a Kubernetes secret to manage the registry authentication, make sure it is registered under 'presidio' namespace

 ### Further configuration